bill-banfield/agentic-residual-analysis/readme.md

 A comprehensive equipment residual value analysis platform built for Asset Management International (AMI).
 This project combines a modern React frontend with n8n workflow automation to deliver AI-powered equipment valuation and financial analysis.

+## 🚀 Quick Start

+**New to the project?** Start with our [Project Setup Guide](Project_Setup.md) for step-by-step instructions on configuring the n8n environment and Google credentials.

 ## 📦 API Request & Response Examples

 For complete API documentation, see the actual request and response files: